Salvage-Ex/Salvage-old2/README.md

 Galilel (GALI) is an open-source Proof-of-Work digital cryptocurrency for fast (using SwiftX), private (Zerocoin protocol) and secure microtransactions.
 Our main goal is to create a decentralized fully secure and anonymous network to run applications which do not rely on any central body control.
 By having a distributed system, thousands of users will be responsible for maintaining the application and data so that there is no single point of failure.

-Galilel (GALI) will differentiate from other Masternode hosting platforms by its kind of automation.
-New Masternode/PoS coins can be added automatically to the platform by the coin developer and paying the listing fee in GALI.
+Galilel Cloud will differentiate from other masternode hosting platforms by its kind of automation.
+New masternode and proof-of-stake coins can be added automatically to the platform by the coin developer and paying the listing fee in GALI.
 New coins will run in a sandbox mode until they have been verified that no backdoors have been implemented to clear wallets from other coins.
-Isolation of different users and their wallets are managed via LXC (Linux Containers).
-Our customers will get a fully automated solution to run with simple clicks a fully managed Masternode and Staking platform.
-Beside Masternode/PoS hosting we will implement Block Explorer as a Service to allow new coins and their teams to focus on their important work while we will deliver the block explorer to their users.
+Isolation of different users and their wallets are managed via Linux Containers (LXC).
+Our customers will get a fully automated solution to run with simple clicks a fully managed masternode and staking platform.
+Beside Masternode as a Service (MaaS) and Proof-of-Stake as a Service (PoSaaS) we will implement Block Explorer as a Service (BEaaS) to allow new coins and their teams to focus on their important work while we will deliver the block explorer to their users.

 # Coin Specifications